Glitter Mountain

 There are plenty of small pieces of gypsum on the ground that you can take as a souvenir.
 However, please do not take any of the gypsum from the mine itself.

-Fee of glitter mountain
+Fee of Glitter Mountain

 There is no fee to visit Glitter Mountain.
 However, the owner of the mineral rights has asked that visitors do not take any of the gypsum.
 There are plenty of small pieces on the ground that you can take as a souvenir.